AzuraCast/azuracast-docs/administration/command-line-interface.md

 In order to use the AzuraCast CLI, you must have shell terminal access to the server running AzuraCast (to the host machine, if you're running Docker).

+Some of these commands are only intended for developers to debug or to resolve issues, use caution when executing these commands and only do them when told to, or you know what you're doing.
 # Invoking the CLI

 **Using the Docker Utility Script:**